MAN Lion's City: Australia

+Middle East

+Israel

+Dan Bus Company and Egged operate a fleet of NL313Fs and NL323Fs in Jerusalem, Tel Aviv and Haifa.

-Double Decker
+Double decker

 MAN ND313F / ND363F (A34)

 The MAN ND313F and MAN ND363F, with the chassis code A34, is a tri-axle 12-metre chassis.
 A total number of 27 chassis were built between 2003 and 2006.

 In 2003, Kowloon Motor Bus (KMB) of Hong Kong received one MAN ND313F with Neoplan Centroliner N4426 bodywork, it received fleet number APM1 and registration number LE4612, entering service later in the same year.
-The bus remained unique in Kowloon Motor Bus fleet.
+The company later decided to choose other type of bus as the Centroliner bodywork cannot adapt Hong Kong climate, which lead to difficulties in repairing.
+This can be proven by their bus Neoplan Centroliner which they bought before.
+As a result, the bus remained unique in Kowloon Motor Bus fleet.
 It was retired in January 2019.
+Interestingly, this bus always need to stay in depot for repairing due to mechanical issues.
+Bus fans in Hong Kong therefore called her "Depot Officer" as nickname.

 25 ND363F received Ayats coach bodywork, and were delivered to Ulsterbus of Northern Ireland in 2006.

 MAN ND243F / ND283F (A48)

-In 2006, a 10.85-metre two-axle version was launched as the MAN ND243F and MAN ND283F, with chassis code A48.
+In 2006, a 10.85 metre two-axle version was launched as the MAN ND243F and MAN ND283F, with chassis code A48.

 One ND283F received an East Lancs Kinetec+ bodywork, which had a front similar to that of MAN Lion's City.

 Two more ND283F test chassis were built, but no ND243F.

 MAN ND323F / ND363F (A95)

-In 2013, a new double deck chassis based on the A22-series low floor single-decker chassis was launched as the MAN ND323F and MAN ND363F, with a new chassis code A95.
-Currently, the bodywork of all A95 buses are built by Gemilang Coachworks and are based on the licensed MAN Lion's City DD design, and is also marketed in various markets as the MAN Lion's City DD for the 12 m long variant and the MAN Lion's City DD L for the 12.8m long variant.
+In 2013, a new double deck chassis based on the NL323F A22 low floor single-deck chassis was launched as the MAN ND323F and MAN ND363F, with a new chassis code A95.
+Currently, the bodywork of all A95 buses are built by Gemilang Coachworks and are based on the licensed MAN Lion's City DD design, and is also marketed in various markets as the MAN Lion's City DD for the 12.0 m long variant and the MAN Lion's City DD L for the 12.8 m long variant.
 A concept bodywork design was unveiled in 2015, in the form of a 3-door bus built for Singapore's Land Transport Authority (LTA).
 Currently, a refreshed design based on the concept is being adopted on the newer buses.
 In addition, the Australian market buses feature a different rear end design as compared to those sold in other markets.
+All MAN A95 production buses were delivered between 2014 and 2025.
+At the end of a 17-year statutory lifespan, buses will be retired or have their lifespans extended.
+All buses fitted with ZF Ecolife 6AP 2000B 6-speed automatic gearbox and SG6029S equipped with a 4-speed automatic Voith DIWA 864.6 gearbox.